Who we are:

 NMICC works in a cooperative manner with the New Mexico Higher Education Department, the Executive and Legislative fiscal offices, and with other public higher education institutions through their respective organizations (New Mexico Association of Community Colleges and Council of University Presidents).

-NMICC has employed a full-time Executive Director who coordinates the activities of the group, oversees limited data collection required by state agencies, represents the consensus of member institutions at meetings and other venues, lobbies the Executive and Legislative branches of government in support of its agenda, and performs other duties as assigned.
+NMICC has employed a full-time Director who coordinates the activities of the group, oversees limited data collection required by state agencies, represents the consensus of member institutions at meetings and other venues, lobbies the Executive and Legislative branches of government in support of its agenda, and performs other duties as assigned.

 New Mexico Independent Community Colleges